AudTheCodeWitch/programming-univbasics-2-introduction-online-web-prework/README.md

 make simple statements in the form of complete sentences, we were asked to "elevate" our communication.
 We were expected to provide context to our requests and state our thoughts in an order that others could receive.
-In writing we were expected to move from simple, on-line answers to writing _paragraphs_.
+In writing we were expected to move from simple, one-line answers to writing _paragraphs_.

 A two-year old might be able to express (and might well have a tantrum if denied):